fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 │        ├── (...)
 ```

-We can use analogous approach to install any external dependencies that should be included in the layer:
+We can use analogous approach to install any external dependencies that should be included in the layer - so provided they are listed in the `requirements.txt` file we run:

 ```shellsession
 ❯ python -m pip install -r requirements.txt -t build/python